-While traveling, reduce your risk.
+If you MUST travel, reduce your risk.

-- Wear a face mask over your nose and mouth and stay 6 feet or more away from people you do not live with, including family members you do not normally live with.
-Masks are required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations. - Wash your hands often or use hand sanitizer (with at least 60% alcohol). - Avoid spending time indoors with people you don't normally live with, including family members, to the extent possible.
+- Wear a face covering/mask and stay 6 feet or more away from people you do not live with, including family members you do not normally live with. - Avoid spending time indoors with people you don't normally live with, including family members, to the extent possible.
 The risk of getting COVID-19 is generally much greater indoors than outdoors because the virus that causes COVID-19 can travel in the air more than 6 feet and collects indoors and in enclosed spaces.
-If you must spend time indoors, choose a larger room that is wellventilated or where windows and doors can be opened, and wear a face mask at all times. - Try to limit the number of people you interact with.
-For example, if you are traveling for work or you must travel to care for family, avoid in-person interactions with neighbors or friends. - Don't share vehicles with people you don't live with.
+If you must spend time indoors, choose a larger room that is well-ventilated or where windows and doors can be opened, and wear a face mask at all times. - Try to limit the number of people you interact with.
+For example, if you are traveling for work or you must travel to care for family, avoid in-person interactions with neighbors or friends, - Don't share vehicles with people you don't live with.
 Vehicles are small enclosed spaces where COVID-19 can spread easily between people.
-If you must share a vehicle, try to ride with the same people each time, 1) make sure everyone wears a facemask, 2) open the windows, and 3) maximize outdoor air circulation as much as you can.

-• Avoid meals, drinks, or gatherings with people you don't normally live with, including family members.
+If you must share a vehicle, try to ride with the same people each time, 1) make sure everyone wears a facemask, 2) open the windows, and 3) maximize outdoor air circulation as much as you can. - Avoid meals, drinks, or gatherings with people you don't normally live with, including family members.
 Eating and drinking together is higher-risk because people must take off their masks to eat or drink, are more likely to touch their mouths while eating, often sit within 6 feet of each other, and talk while eating, creating more respiratory droplets or small particles.
 If you do have a meal or private gathering, it must 1) be limited to one or two other households with a maximum of 15 people, 2) be held outdoors only, and 3) be limited to two hours or less, and 4) follow the Social (Physical) Distancing requirements of the County Order Section 3a.
 It is safer for people in different households to sit outdoors at least 6 feet apart and to wear masks when they are not actively eating or drinking (such as when talking).